Skip to main content

 The law creates an exception that allows for the collection of genetic information within a wellness program, but only under stringent conditions.
 The program must be genuinely voluntary, and you must provide knowing, written authorization before any genetic information is collected.

 This means you cannot be forced to participate or penalized for choosing not to disclose your family’s medical history.
-The safeguards are in place to maintain the integrity of your private while still allowing for the potential benefits of a well-designed wellness initiative.
+The safeguards are in place to maintain the integrity of your private health information while still allowing for the potential benefits of a well-designed wellness initiative.

 Intermediate